How to Start a Food Van Business in the UK

 The largest cost comes from buying the vehicle in question and your equipment – so consider this when you’re planning your startup costs.

-I’ll break down the costs needed to start my cafe van to give you an idea of what to expect:
+We will break down the estimated costs needed to start our food van to give you an idea of what to expect:

-I’m looking like I need around £30,000 to get my business idea off the ground – I can’t finance this myself.
+With this in mind, it looks like it will be roughly £30,000 to get a food van business idea off the ground – and we can’t finance this ourselves!

 How to create a financial plan for a food van business